 Through a variety of literature, students learn to read for comprehension, explore word meanings, write using correct grammar and mechanics, and use their listening and speaking skills.
 Students learn to use resources such as dictionaries, thesauruses, and the internet.
 Well organized, appropriately structured paragraph writing is emphasized.
 Students practice and master cursive handwriting.

 Students study the geography of the United States and the world, westward movement, local Native American tribes, and pioneer life.
 These units are enriched through various arts, crafts, writing, literature and drama.

 In third grade, emphasis is also placed on hands-on activities including numerous experiments using the scientific method.
-Plants, animal life, solar system, and rainforests are some of the Science concepts explored in Science.
-Students are involved in various research projects during each unit of study, where they choose the subject, within a given framework, that they wish to research, thereby promoting interest and encouraging responsibility.
+Plants, animal life, solar system, and rainforests are some of the concepts explored in Science.
+Students are involved in various research projects during each unit of study, where they choose the subject that they wish to research, thereby promoting interest and encouraging responsibility.
 Science/STEM Lab studies focus on investigations into elements and compounds; observing physical changes and investigating changes in our atmosphere.

 3rd Grade Teacher